Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 `POST api/v1/protected/reservations/reserve`

-Must be called on an open block.
+Must be called on an unreserved block.
+Will create a reservation for the user making the request for the given block.

 #### Request Body